dpisati/node-typeorm/README.md

 JWT_EXPIRES_IN = set how long the token should be valid
 ```

-3. Configure `ormconfig.json` to connect the database, default values as below:
+3. Configure `ormconfig.json` to connect the database.
+Default values as below:

 ```text
 {